 Revelle Plaza 1960s Revelle Plaza was then the center of the campus and all demonstrations took place there.
-Later there was the antiapartheid "live-in" to persuade UC to divest itself of its holdings in S.Africa.
+Later there was the antiapartheid "live-in" to persuade UC to divest itself of its holdings in S. Africa.
 The terrace immediately in front of the now CLICS (which used to be the Humanities Library, and home to Philosophy and Theater) was taken over by students.
 They camped there day and night, for weeks, sleeping in sleeping bags, scattered over the terrace like a tribe of gypsies.
 I loved to look over the railing in the early morning and watch them crawl out of their sleeping bags, yawning, rubbing their eyes.
 Some would go and fetch coffee and doughnuts; some would be replaced by another "shift" while they attended classes.
 Here and there a stray dog, here and there a circle would form-a teach-in on apartheid in progress.
 Who remembers teach-ins?
 I was always impressed by their persistence and courage.
 When I came here, UCSD consisted of Revelle, Muir, Central Library and the Matthews administrative complex, and some of the Medical School.
 Nothing else up here.
 It was called the "moon campus" because after 4 p.m. it was completely deserted.
 No Sun God, no Faculty Club, but they did have the watermelon drop.
 No personal computers, no cell phones, departments were noisy places with clattering typewriters and constantly ringing phones.
 A different life.
-UCSD Philosophy Needs A Logo - YOUR the TRITON, or the WAVE, or the BANNER.
+UCSD Philosophy Needs A Logo - YOUR OTE MATTERS!
 Here's your chance to have a lasting imprint on our next 50 years by selecting our new website logo!
 Voting is encouraged by all faculty, staff, students, alumni and community members.

-Choose a logo then cast your VOTE at http://www.surveymonkey.com/s/GN56SZX

 Logos courtesy of Amanda Brovold and Damon Crockett

 ALUMNI NEWS

 Stay in touch!
 Join our vibrant community:

 - meet and socialize with other alumni

-- · share philosophical views
+- share philosophical views

 - mentor undergraduate students

 If you are interested in becoming part of the Philosophy Department's Alumni Group, contact us at: philoffice@ucsd.edu.

 To participate in our colloquium series or receive news about events in general, subscribe to our Events mailing list.

+Give Now

-Support the Department of Philosophy With special thanks to our donary for their generous contributions: - Eric Paul Allison Memorial Prize Fellowship - Henry E. Allison Endowed Chair in the History of Philosophy - John Petrou Endowed Library Fund - Valtz Family Chair
+Support the Department of Philosophy

+With special thanks to our donars for their generous contributions:

+- Eric Paul Allison Memorial Prize Fellowship

+- Henry E. Allison Endowed Chair in the History of Philosophy

+- John Petrou Endowed Library Fund

+- Valtz Family Chair